no-fire/no-fire.github.io/_posts/2017-04-10-Environment-Setup.md

 * Run the code from last project on their laptop

-* Access DeepThought and/or Nathan's Desktop and run intensive network training code
+* Access DeepThought and/or Nathan's Desktop and run intensive training code

 * Access and contribute to the training data repository